top of page

 Then he brought me through the entrance, which was at the side of the gate, to the north row of the holy chambers for the priests, and behold, a place was there at the extreme western end of them.
 And he said to me, "This is the place where the priests shall boil the guilt offering and the sin offering, and where they shall bake the grain offering, in order not to bring them out into the outer court and so transmit holiness to the people."
 (Ezekiel 46:19-20 ESV)

 God wants us closer.
 God has a pure motive of love, even greater than our own longings to know Him.
+He demands respect for a sacrifice that lost its life to pay for human sin.

 Jesus taught that we should give not give that which is holy to the dogs (Matthew 7:22).
 God must insist on the reverence of his sacrifices because the sacrifices speak of his holiness in opposition to our sin.
 Only a pure offering redeems.
 The mindset of the faithful ought to be adoration for the sacrifices God provides.
 If not, then they will devalue the provision God has made for us to enter into his holiness.

 This truth teaches us about the sacrifice of Jesus on the cross.
 The apostle John wrote, “for from his fullness we have all received, grace upon grace.”
 It was a sufficient provision for the guilt of our sins that the Son of God should suffer the punishment of death laid upon Adam and passed on to all Adams seed (Romans 5:17).
 Jesus was the substitute for us to bear the sentence of death we deserved.
+His life was given for ours.

 We who are grateful believers are called the priesthood of God by the apostle Peter (1 Peter 2:9).
 Like the priesthood of the restored Temple who handled the sacrifice with care, we hold in utmost reverence the holiness of God’s unique Son who died for our sins.
 Our reverence rests upon the inherent holiness of the sacrifice of the one called "the Lamb of God" who offered his life in obedience to the plan of God, “the righteous for the unrighteous” (1 Peter 3:18).

-The “outer court” at the crucifixion was Golgotha’s Hill at the city gate when the deed was done on the edge of a busy street (Mark 15:21, 27).
+The “outer court” at the crucifixion was Golgotha’s Hill at the city gate where the deed was done on the edge of a busy street (Mark 15:21, 27).
 It was there the Lamb of God was slain as it were "in the public square."
 At his physical death his body was broken, becoming the bread of life.
 His life’s blood was shed to the point of physical death.

-Ezekiel received the prohibition of bringing the holy sacrifices to the outer court so that God’s holiness would not be devalued by the ignorance of men.
-But Jesus had to be brought forth to the outer courts for a witness to the whole world.
-It is God’s challenge to us: How will receive his holiest Son?
-At the foot of the cross a death-hardened Centurion changed his opinion to reverence as he saw the sinlessness of Jesus laying down his life in faith and with forgiveness (Matthew 27:54).
+At the foot of the cross a death-hardened Centurion changed his opinion from scorn to reverence as he saw the sinlessness of Jesus laying down his life in faith and with forgiveness (Matthew 27:54).
 One of the men crucified next to him saw the same glory of God and changed his speech from ridicule to reverence (Matthew 27:44 and Luke 23:39 – 43).

 Let me close by mentioning how this reverenced evaluation of Christ on the cross underlies the apostolic preaching of Jesus.

 In the letter to the Hebrews in the New Testament the writer urged all believers to identify with Jesus who suffered as a sacrifice for sin “outside the camp.”
 The one who died for our sins sanctified “the people through his own blood” (Hebrews 13:11-12).
 The apostles saw that our redemption was purchased at the price of the physical death of Jesus, and not by any mystical means.
 We are a blood-bought people who stand in awe of the holiness of the sacrifice.
+We reverence the shed blood of Christ as the means of redemption because by God's own definition, "the life of the flesh is in the blood" (Genesis 9:4).

 On this basis Paul preached that Jesus was crucified for our sins.
 He knew the fallout of such a doctrine. “… But we preach Christ crucified, a stumbling block to Jews and a folly to Gentiles.”
 The true physical death of Jesus (a crucifixion) is the power of God to save and the wisdom of God to judge sin through the shedding of the true human blood of Jesus Christ.